seanohare98/dormlink-prod/README.md

 - Install [Node.js](https://nodejs.org/en/download/).
 - Run `node --version` and make sure it's `v12.10.0`.
 - Run `npm --version` and make sure it's `6.13.1`.
-- Charli reported an issue with `apt-get` installing outdated node and npm packages, so **double-check that your install is up-to-date.**
+- Charlie reported an issue with `apt-get` installing outdated node and npm packages, so **double-check that your install is up-to-date.**

 #### Running DormLink on `localhost`